lucyjenyichang/gdpr-linebot-controlled-qa/evaluation/retrieval_evaluation.md

 This evaluates whether the system correctly avoids answering when:

-- the query is خارج knowledge scope
+- the query falls outside the supported knowledge scope
-- insufficient supporting legal data exists
+- insufficient supporting legal data is available

 Instead of generating uncertain answers, the system: